You are using an outdated browser. Please upgrade your browser to improve your experience.

 Range & Habitat:

-Throughout Florida, excluding the very southwestern region of the state, New Jersey, Virginia, North and South Carolina, Kentucky and Tennessee, northern pine snakes can be found in sandhills, longleaf pine forests, oak woodlands and other dry areas with scrub.
+Throughout the eastern part of the United States, eastern pine snakes can be found in sandhills, longleaf pine forests, oak woodlands and other dry areas with scrub.

 Details: